 Learn More about CCR&R Services

 Finding your local CCR&R is easy!

 Now that you know a bit more about Child Care Resource and Referral agencies, you may want to reach out to yours for help with your child care-related needs.
-You can be connected with your local CCR&R by calling Child Care Aware® at 1(800) 424-2246, clicking “Search Now” in the CCR&R Search box on the right-hand side of this page and entering your zip code, or requesting a Live Chat with a representative on this website.
+You can be connected with your local CCR&R by visiting our CCR&R Search page and searching by ZIP code.